Tanner-Gladson/Baltimore-Industry-Survey/README.md

 **To Use the App:**

 Go to https://dcce-192-12-14-1.ngrok.io/ and open on Incognito Mode.
-Ngrok was used to host the localhost onto a server, so to avoid security, opening on Incognito mode is necessary.
+I used Ngrok to host my localhost onto a server, so to avoid security opening on Incognito mode is necessary.

+If launching your own, run dash1real.py